 You can’t expect to win 90% of the time on every single Overnight Whale Trade.

+When we see big profits early, we take them fast.
+So it's no surprise our biggest ratio of winners came in 24 hours.

+But we will let some of our Overnight Whale trades ride a little longer for the chance to hit a big win.

 Also…

 Not every trade will make 100% overnight….